fivetran/dbt_hubspot/README.md

 ```

 ### Step 4: Disable/enable models and sources
 When setting up your Hubspot connection in Fivetran, it is possible that not every table this package expects will be synced.
 This can occur because you either don't use that functionality in Hubspot or have actively decided to not sync some tables.
 Therefore we have added enable/disable configs in the `src.yml` to allow you to disable certain sources not present.
 Downstream models are automatically disabled as well.
 In order to disable the relevant functionality in the package, you will need to add the relevant variables in your root `dbt_project.yml`.

-By default, all variables are assumed to be `true`, **with the exception of**:
+By default, all variables are assumed to be `true`, **with the exception of the below**.
+These default to `false` and must be explicitly enabled if needed:

 - `hubspot_service_enabled`
 - `hubspot_ticket_deal_enabled`